Western Union Review Verdict

 Account security and fraud protection

 The app supports biometric login and two-factor authentication.
 Western Union also runs prominent fraud-awareness campaigns, because its cash network is a known target for scams, so never send cash to someone you have not met.
+This matters because of one hard rule we confirmed in Western Union's own terms: you can cancel and be refunded while a transfer is still pending, but once the cash has been collected the payment is final and cannot be reversed.

 Using Western Union: Sign-Up, App and Support